 Lifeafterhummus provides food aid by operating a social supermarket and re-use centre for 80 local households and a redistribution network that supports 11 local hostels, 1 after-school club and a faith group.
-We are powered by 50 local volunteers and a growing number of resident volunteers who collect surplus from 45 stores weekly and support the FTE of 2 members of staff.
+And passive clothing rails at 2 local nurseries, 1 local secondary school and 1 local library.
+We are powered by 50 local volunteers who collect surplus from 45 stores weekly and support our 2 members of staff.

-We are able to provide this level of support thanks to the nationwide and local funders, personal donations, support from the council and some corporate partners.
-Our rent alone is £10,500pa and we have seen our utilities double.
-Wastage costs for us alone is £400 per quarter thanks to a discount from Veolio which we appreciate.
+We are able to provide this level of support thanks to local and national funders, personal donations from everyday people who believe in our work, support from Camden Council and some corporate partners.
+We are not a commissioned service.
+We are extremely grateful to funders who provide unrestricted funds.
+Our rent alone is £10,500pa and like everyone we have seen our utility costs increase.
+Wastage costs for is £400 per quarter thanks to a discount from Veolio which we appreciate.
 We are also a London Living-Waged employer.
 Essentials we still purchase averages £150 every 2 weeks.
-Cost of living crisis isn't going away any time soon and we need your help to meet increased demand.
+The cost of living crisis isn't going away any time soon and we need your help to meet increased demand.
 We are just scratching the surface on what is possible to create a waste-free Camden.

-• Collection points at local businesses for food, clothing and household items
+• Set-up collection points at local businesses for food, clothing and household items

-• Assess to PAT tested WEEE that businesses no longer need
+• Access to PAT tested WEEE that businesses no longer need to distribute locally

 • Education days around waste prevention with local businesses